They Can't Deport Us All

+They Can't Deport Us All is the fifth studio album by Mexican-American rapper Chingo Bling.
+It was released on August 14, 2007 via Big Chile Enterprises and Asylum Records.
+Produced mostly by Carnival Beats and Jim Jonsin, it features guest appearances from Fat Pat, Baby Bash, Coast, Fabo, Ice, Latasha, Lucky Luciano, Mistah F.A.B., Paul Wall, Russell Lee and Stunta among others.

+In the United States, the album debuted at number 123 on the Billboard 200, number 28 on the Top R&B/Hip-Hop Albums and number 11 on the Top Rap Albums charts, selling over 6,000 copies in its first week.
+The album was promoted with singles "Do The Lasso" and "Like This and Like That".
+Its Eddie DeVille's chopped and screwed version was released the same year.

 Controversy

 Chingo Bling had been criticized for the title of his second album They Can't Deport Us All.
 He was interviewed on CW39 News and said his family's tamale truck has been shot at, vandalized and even, on one occasion, stolen.
 He also stated he had received racist death threats from White nationalist groups, but still does not intend to change his album's title.
 Music critics often associated his music with violent street gangs.
 Chingo also alleges that he was refused the opportunity to appear at a scheduled in-store album signing at a Dallas shopping mall as a direct result of the controversy surrounding his clothing and album name.
 He also asserts that he is the target of numerous Conservative journalists and right wing bloggers who criticize him because of his music and marketing concepts related to immigration.